Property Value Appeals Board

 Conflicts of Interest

-It is the policy of the Clackamas County Board of Property Tax Appeals that its members declare any potential or actual conflicts of interest, pursuant to ORS Chapter 244 before the consideration of any issue before the Board.
+It is the policy of the Clackamas County Property Value Appeals Board that its members declare any potential or actual conflicts of interest, pursuant to ORS Chapter 244 before the consideration of any issue before the Board.

 Hearing Schedules

-Hearings are meetings during which the BoPTA Board hears and reviews evidence regarding Real Property, Personal Property or waiver of late filing petitions filed with Board of Property Tax Appeals.
+Hearings are meetings during which the PVAB hears and reviews evidence regarding Real Property, Personal Property or waiver of late filing petitions filed with Property Value Appeals Board.

-It is the policy of the Clackamas County Board of Property Tax Appeals that hearings scheduled for a specific date and time will be heard only at the date and time scheduled if the petitioner has marked “yes” they will attend the hearing.
+It is the policy of the Clackamas County Property Value Appeals Board that hearings scheduled for a specific date and time will be heard only at the date and time scheduled if the petitioner has marked “yes” they will attend the hearing.
 However, if the board receives notice that the petitioner is not going to show up for their designated time, the board may review a petition at their convenience as the schedule allows.
 The board will also review petitions that are marked “no” for attendance at their convenience as the schedule allows.

 Rescheduling is not allowed, you may write down on your petition dates you will be unavailable for consideration.
 The petitioner may submit any additional evidence up to the date and time of the hearing.
 The petitioner may also have an Authorized Representative present evidence.
 It is the responsibility of the petitioner to notify the Board of any Authorized Representatives coming before the Board.